Hierarchy settings

 • Single child level as parent - Displays the single child as the parent level.

-Single child level as the Parent is shown.
+Single child level as parent is shown.

 • Single child as parent - Displays only the single child at the lowest level.

-Single child as parent
+Displaying single child as parent

 6. Row totals